Gavin Kliger

 Official:

-Gavin Kliger receives a warning from the CFPB Ethics Office that his stock holdings present serious concerns about a possible conflict of interest
+Gavin Kliger receives a warning from the CFPB Ethics Office that his stock holdings present serious concerns about possible conflicts of interest.
+He is required to divest himself of prohibited holdings by May 8th and excuse himself from decisions that might affect his holdings immediately.

 |